 This Vault of Horror tale would get an update about seventeen years later on HBO’s Tales From the Crypt series, which featured the inimitable John Kassir as the voice of The Cryptkeeper!
 The new and improved “And All Through the House” was penned by Fred Dekker (THE MONSTER SQUAD, ROBOCOP 3), directed by Robert Zemeckis (the BACK TO THE FUTURE trilogy), and starred Mary Ellen Trainor (the LETHAL WEAPON series) and Larry Drake (DARKMAN, DR. GIGGLES), and it is awesome!
 It tells the same story, but changes things up just enough to differentiate it from the original 1972 version, and gets played here almost every year at Vault HQ!

 This 1980 thriller tells the story of a group of prep-school students who find their holidays anything but jolly when a killer dressed in a Santa suit appears on campus.
 Who is the killer, and what is their motive?
 Well it just might have something to do with a girl’s accidental death during a prank gone wrong two years earlier.
-(Hmmm…. this seems kind of similar to PROM NIGHT, no?)
 Partying teens plus a mysterious masked killer in a Santa suit equals a movie that’s somewhat predictable, but entertaining nonetheless.

 This lesser-known indie slasher was directed by David Hess (SWAMP THING, THE LAST HOUSE ON THE LEFT), and has all the makings of a cult classic.
 Also, be sure to keep an eye out for legendary porn star Harry Reems in a cameo role!
-If you’re looking for a Christmas-themed slasher with a twist, then be sure to grab a copy of TO ALL A GOODNIGHT on DVD or Blu-ray!
+If you’re looking for a Christmas-themed slasher with a twist, then be sure to seek out TO ALL A GOODNIGHT!

 Thanks for perusing this list Vault Dwellers and Happy Holidays from all of us here at The B-Movie Film Vault!
 Please feel free to comment below if you love (or hate) any of the movies on this list, and also share some of your favorite holiday horror gems that I may have overlooked or failed to mention!